Benno-K/PublicScripts/fritzip.md

 # Get your FRITZ!Box's external IP-address<br/>fritzip

 You can simple use `fritzip` to get the external IP-address of your FRITZ!Box.
-It must be configured to answer UPNP requests, which is the default but may have been disabled by some paranoid FRITZ!Box-admin.
+It must be configured to answer UPNP requests, which is the default  but may have been disabled by some paranoid FRITZ!Box admin.

 ## Commands to use